xizaoqu/WorldMem/README.md

 sh evaluate.sh
 ```

 This script reproduces the results in Table 1 (beyond context window).
+It will generate PSNR and Lpips.
 Evaluating 1 case on 1 A100 GPU takes approximately 6 minutes.
 You can adjust `experiment.test.limit_batch` to specify the number of cases to evaluate.

 Visual results will be saved by default to a timestamped directory (e.g., `outputs/2025-11-30/00-02-42`).